 For what I bid them do.
 (1.3.34-37)

 This idea is strangely expressed; that the Duke would suddenly enforce a law that he has long let slip might be unfair, but it would not be dreadful.
 And how could it be tyrannous?
 Is he worried about displaying inconsistency of character?
-The Duke seems unwilling and even afraid to accept his responsibilities as the head of the Viennese government.
+The Duke seems unwilling and even afraid to accept his responsibilities as the head of the Viennese government, at least insofar as they include the harsh law regarding fornication.
 And even if what he says is partly to deceive the Friar, to disguise his true purpose in leaving Angelo in charge, it contains more than a kernel of truth given what some in the play (especially Lucio) agree to be the case, that a harsh, unpopular, unreasonable (and unrealistic) law has gone unenforced for many years.